hrushikeshrv/docxlatex/README.md

 docxlatex DOES NOT convert the entire .docx file to a LaTeX source file.

 docxlatex is still in beta and does not work perfectly on all equations.
-However, it does work with reasonable accuracy on standard symbols and equations.
+However, it does work with reasonable accuracy on standard symbols and equations, and works reliably when the equations in the document have been converted to linear format.

 # Installation
 Install using pip